matthew-tfs/mjcb.io/content/blog/00024-certificate-authority-windows-server-2019-part-2.md

 * Virtual Floppy Drive - **1**
 * Virtual Network Adapters - **1**

-Join the **TFS-CA01** Virtual Machine to the **TFS Labs** Domain.
+Join the **TFS-CA01** virtual machine to the **TFS Labs** Domain.
 Once it has been completely setup you can proceed to the next steps on configuring the **Active Directory Certificate Services** role.

 ## 2.2 Create CNAME Records in DNS ##